 The decision to create an archaeological museum at Arles was prompted by the very large yield of the excavations carried out in the Theatre after 1822, although some items were sent to the Louvre in Paris.

 The statues of emperors and of their relatives which archaeologists find in a town of the Roman Empire are evidence of its period of greatest development.
-At Perge and Sagalassos in today's Turkey, archaeologists found statues of emperors of the IInd century; at Arles, and in general in Provence, the statues portrayed relatives of Emperor Augustus, thus suggesting that the region reached the peak of its economic development in the early Ist century AD.
+At Perge and Sagalassos in today's Turkey, archaeologists found statues of emperors of the IInd century; at Arles, and in general in Provence, the statues portrayed relatives of Emperor Augustus, thus suggesting that the region reached the peak of its economic development in the early Ist century AD (see some busts which were found at Béziers).

-(above) Frieze of the Chariots which was found when dismantling the walls near the Theatre; (below) lid of sarcophagus depicting the training of a horse
+(above) Frieze of the Chariots which was found when dismantling the walls near the Theatre (see a relief depicting a chariot race in Rome); (below) lid of sarcophagus depicting the training of a horse

 The Circus of Arles is dated 150 AD, but most likely it was not the first one of the town.
 Camargue, the marshland between the two arms of the River Rhône was known in Roman time for its horses; they were used both as pack animals and for the cavalry; a sarcophagus suggests that they were also trained to race in the circus.
 We know from literary sources that these horses were highly praised in the IVth century.
 They are still bred today and are part of the local folklore.